microsoft/BotFramework-WebChat/samples/19.b.single-sign-on-for-intranet-apps/README.md

    -  We no longer send the sign-in and sign-out event activity to the bot
 -  We only support a single [OAuth 2.0](https://tools.ietf.org/html/rfc6749)) provider; in this demo, we are using [Azure Active Directory](https://azure.microsoft.com/en-us/services/active-directory/)
    -  Azure Active Directory supports PKCE ([RFC 7636](https://tools.ietf.org/html/rfc7636)), which we are using PKCE to simplify setup
-   -  If you are using GitHub or other OAuth providers that does not support PKCE, you should use a client secret
+   -  If you are using GitHub or other OAuth providers that do not support PKCE, you should use a client secret

 This demo does not include any threat models and is designed for educational purposes only.
 When you design a production system, threat-modelling is an important task to make sure your system is secure and provide a way to quickly identify potential source of data breaches.
 IETF [RFC 6819](https://tools.ietf.org/html/rfc6819) and [OAuth 2.0 for Browser-Based Apps](https://tools.ietf.org/html/draft-ietf-oauth-browser-based-apps-01#section-9) is a good starting point for threat-modelling when using OAuth 2.0.